hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 {% include alert.html content="To swap the boot partition you first have to complete the Unlock zloader procedure" alert="Info" icon="svg-info" color="blue" %}

 1. Open the router case and connect your usb to serial adapter.
-2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed
+2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.
 3. Power up the router.
-4. As soon as you read `Hit any key to stop autoboot:` press Enter
+4. As soon as you read `Hit any key to stop autoboot:` press Enter.
 5. Type the following command sequence to swap the boot partition.
 ```sh
 atbt 1  # unlock zhal write
 atsw    # swap boot partition
 atsr    # reboot the router
 ```
-6. The router will boot from the new active partition (ubi or ubi2 depending on the previous active partition)
+6. The router will boot from the new active partition (ubi or ubi2 depending on the previous active partition).
 7. Check if the active partition has changed with the following command:
 ```sh
 cat /proc/cmdline